Sports engineering: Computational modeling

-Computational modeling is commonly employed across many engineering disciplines and is often applied to sports.
 Computational fluid dynamics (CFD) can be used in sports engineering education to model flow in both air and water systems.
-Sports engineers can use computational modeling systems to analyze the behavior of an object without having to physically produce them.
-For example, CFD has been used to predict fluid patterns around a skier jumping through the air or a swimmer moving through the water, to reduce the drag acting on the athlete.
+CFD can be applied to sports such as cycling to examine the aerodynamics of cycles and riders' body positions.
+This information is useful in understanding how to increase cycling speeds and decrease exertion for riders.
+Furthermore, it enables engineers, for example, to predict fluid patterns around a skier jumping through the air or a swimmer moving through the water, to reduce the drag acting on the athlete.

-FEA or finite element analysis is another engineering modeling tool that applies to the field of sports engineering to simulate the physics of applied forces acting in a system.
-For example, FEA analysis can be used to analyze the impact of a ball against a tennis racket or different the deformation resulting from the impact of a football.
+Computer-aided design (CAD) and finite element modelling (FEM) or analysis (FEA) allows to design and test sports equipment.
+FEM is an engineering modeling tool that simulates the physics of applied forces acting in a system.
+Thus, engineers use FEA to apply different stresses to an object and determine its strengths and weaknesses.
+For example, FEA analysis can be used to examine the impact of a ball against a tennis racket or the different the deformation resulting from the impact of a football.
+This contributes not only to the performance of the equipment but also to safety through failure prevention.